The Spell (novel)

 The Spell is a 1998 novel by British author Alan Hollinghurst.

-Plot introduction

-A civil servant falls for a younger man and thereby discovers Ecstasy.

 Plot summary

 Robin is doing research in the United States.
 He goes into a bar where he meets Sylvan, and calls Jane; she tells him she is pregnant with his baby.

 The novel flashes forward to 1995 where the main protagonist, Alex, is visiting Justin, an ex-boyfriend, and his partner.
 He drives to their house in the country.
 Robin's son, Danny, is also there.
 After a flashback to Simon's (Robin's lover prior to Justin) AIDS related death, the plot goes back to Justin and Robin's cottage where the men are drinking and play with their young attractive neighbour Terry.
 Whilst driving Alex to see the local picturesque cliffs, Robin scares everyone by accelerating quickly and only stopping right before the cliff's edge.
 Later, Danny and Alex meet-up in Soho where they walk into Aubrey and Hector.
 It is clear that Danny knows many attractive gay men and slept with most of them.
 The two men go on to have dinner in a nice restaurant, followed by dancing at a club, where Alex is given his first pill of ecstasy by Danny.
 His desire quickly blurs as he is unsure if it is the drug or his attraction to Danny that allows him to kiss the younger man.

 Justin is bored alone in his house.
 He calls Terry for casual sex.
 Later, Danny and his older friend George are driving to a party – Danny confesses to being bored with Alex.
 Alex and Hugh talk about Danny's lack of cultural knowledge and Alex's drug use.
 Later, Danny is organising a party and Alex wonders if he didn't perhaps waste his youth by not going to raves.
 Robin and George pick up their friends at the station.
 Danny's birthday party looks like a gay nightclub, as it is filled with attractive gay men doing drugs.
 Robin has a sexual encounter with Lars.